Dion Ebrahim: International career

 A graduate of the CFX Academy in Harare, Ebrahim was considered an integral part of Zimbabwean cricket until falling out of favour with authorities.

-Ebrahim has a highest One Day International score of 121 and highest Test score of 94.
+Ebrahim has a highest ODI score of 121 and a highest Test score of 94.
+He never hit a six in his international career.

 Domestic career

 Since leaving Zimbabwe in 2005, he has played in England as the captain of Stony Stratford CC who play in the Northants Premier Division.
 He also played in New Zealand for the Hawera United Cricket Club and Taranaki in the Hawke Cup.
 He holds the record for the number of Hawke Cup centuries for Taranaki.

 In 2009, he was contracted by Zimbabwean franchise side Matabeleland Tuskers.
 He appeared for the Tuskers and thus he made himself available for national selection again.

 In mid-2011, he played for Shenley village in the Hertfordshire League in England.
 He spent the 2011/12 and the 2012/13 summers playing in Taranaki, New Zealand.

-He has coached at almost all levels of cricket in New Zealand, from schools to provincial and national age group levels.
+Ebrahim has coached at almost all levels of cricket in New Zealand, from schools to provincial and national age group levels.
 In June 2021 he was appointed coach of Otago.
+He resigned from the position in March 2024.